 Celebrate National Hispanic Heritage Month by checking out this incredible selection of Spanish-language shows from HBO Europe, Latino and Latin America.
-Whether you’re into rom-coms, documentaries, crime dramas, the supernatural or beyond, this list has something for everyone to enjoy.
-And if you don’t speak Spanish, not to worry: these series are available to stream with English subtitles on HBO Max.
+If you’re wondering whether HBO Max has Spanish shows that will capture your interest, rest assured this list has something for everyone to enjoy – whether you’re into rom-coms, documentaries, crime dramas, the supernatural or beyond.
+And if you don’t speak Spanish, not to worry: These Spanish series on HBO Max are available to stream with English subtitles.

 Produced by Lorne Michaels and created by “Saturday Night Live”’s Fred Armisen, Julio Torres, and Ana Fabrega, this unique comedy takes place in a fictional Latin American country where the spooky and supernatural is part of everyday life.
 Following four friends with a penchant for the macabre as they start a business that delivers hauntings and horrors, this primarily Spanish-language show is like a strange dream that you resist waking up from, just waiting to see what else might happen.